 The new identity, created by Futurebrand, comprises 72 balls – each one representing a club in the newly named EFL.

 Instruct has created the look of Pitch to Pixel: The World of Football Gaming, paying homage to 40 years of football gaming and designed a fully immersive exhibition where visitors can get their

 Dorothy has released a map made up of the names of more than 500 people and places associated with football.
-The Football Map includes sports grounds like Villa Park, Stamford
+The Football Map includes sports grounds like Villa Park,

 BESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswy Dorothy consultancy has designed a series of illustrations depicting “lost” football stadiums – Arsenal’s Highbury, Manchester City’s Maine Road, Sunderland’s Roker Park and London’s old Wembley Stadium.
-They are
+They

 Designwerk has created a World War One memorial in commemoration of the truce football match that happened on Christmas Day in 1914.

 SomeOne has looked to help “reignite passion” for The Football Pools, which is being pitched at a younger audience.